-- Your ability to show, in detail, why your project is innovative. - CalTestBed wants to hear your perspective on the state of the current market. - Your ability to outline how your innovation is qualified to tackle the stated problem. - Your ability to prove the financial and/or environmental value proposition to California ratepayers.
+- Your ability to show, in detail, why your project is innovative. - Your perspective on the state of the current market. - Your ability to outline how your innovation is qualified to tackle the stated problem. - Your ability to prove the financial and/or environmental value proposition to California ratepayers.

-Appendix A - Scoring Categories Scoring Category 2: Scalability
+Appendix B - Scoring Categories Scoring Category 2: Scalability